 1. How can I register my child to participate in FLEX?

-2. My child holds citizenship in Russia and another country.
+2. My child holds citizenship in Moldova and another country.
 Can he/she participate?

 Generally anyone meeting eligibility criteria who holds a passport of the country where testing takes place may participate in Round 1.
 In order to become a finalist for the program you must be eligible to receive a U.S. visa.
 Therefore, anyone holding dual citizenship in the United States and another county would not be eligible.